opengeos/whiteboxR/cran-comments.md

   sub-directories of 1Mb or more:
     WBT  20.0Mb

-  WhiteboxTools (WBT) is a required backend of the whitebox R package.
+  WhiteboxTools (WBT) exectuable is a required backend of the whitebox R package.

 ## Comments
-* Update to use secure download mechanisms (https)
+* Use secure protocol (https) to download WhiteboxTools library
+* Eliminate the need to write into the user filespace
+* Improve onAttach function to ensure WBT is downloaded one-time only
+* Fix error under r-oldrel-windows